 Article contents

 A financial advisor is your partner when it comes to your finances.
-They’ll manage your savings and investments to grow them over the long term in a safe and sensible way – and they can also help with tax advice and inheritance.
+They’ll manage your savings and investments to grow them over time in a safe and sensible way, they can also help with tax advice and inheritance.
 You’ll likely make a lot more money having experts manage your investments.

 Keen to sort out of your finances or looking to grow your money further?
-A financial advisor could be a good option.
-(Often also called an independent financial advisor, or IFA).
+A financial advisor could be a good option (often called an independent financial advisor, or IFA).

 A financial advisor works with you to identify your financial goals for the future, and then puts together the best strategy to achieve them.
 Using all the right tips and tricks to save money along the way (all legal of course).

-Their service is completely personalised to you, so often they’ll meet you face-to-face, or chat over the phone.
+Their service is completely personalised to you, so often they’ll meet you face-to-face, chat online or on the phone.
 They want to understand you, your life, and your family so they can determine the best options for the future (such as retirement and your inheritance).
 Or, if you’re a bit younger, maybe how to grow your money faster.

 The core services they offer is to manage your savings and investments, so they’ll work out the right investment accounts to use (and in the UK there’s a few good ones to save loads of cash from the tax people), and then work out which investments are best for you – and again there are thousands of options out there!